landelare/landelare.github.io/_posts/2023-01-07-cpp-speedrun.md

 Approaches to manage this include adding extra functionality to Target.cs files or defining an empty C++ module for nothing else but its C# functionality.

-Modules may be part of your project directly or belong to plugins.
-In addition to modules, plugins may also contain content (assets, blueprints) and have extra control for being toggled and their loading order in the corresponding .uplugin file.
-Content-only plugins are also possible and all plugins may be installed directly into the engine and shared between projects.

-BP classes are considered content, but C++ classes are not.
-As a result, the Unreal editor's "C++ Classes" folder in the Content Browser is mostly useless and should be ignored.

 The Public/Private folder structure commonly seen is a convention directly supported by the build system and the editor, but it's not strictly required.
 Include paths default to a module's Public folder when it's added as a dependency.
 Otherwise it's a longer path relative to the Build.cs file.

+## Plugins
+{:.no_toc}

+Modules may be part of your project directly or belong to plugins.
+In addition to modules, plugins may also contain content (assets, blueprints) just like your project, and have extra control for being toggled, and their loading order in the corresponding .uplugin file.
+Content-only plugins are also possible and all plugins may be installed directly into the engine and shared between projects.

+If a plugin exists in both the engine and a project, the one in the project takes precedence.
+This is useful to, e.g., apply fixes to engine plugins without having to build an entire custom engine.
+The drawback is that you're now responsible for keeping that plugin up-to-date with future engine versions.

+Generally, your project depends on generic plugins, but this is reversed in the case of game feature plugins: these plugins are "backwards", and they depend on your project to extend it without the project knowing.
+They can, e.g., inject additional components into actors to run a seasonal event (think Fortnite).

 # [Compiling](https://xkcd.com/303/)